How to Apply | FAQs | Grant-writing Advice | Apply

 Can I apply with more than one project?

 Yes!
 You should apply for all of the grants that you are eligible for, as long as you are certain that you can make use of the cash or services should you be awarded the grant.
 However, please do not apply for a grant if you don’t think you can use the services (for instance, if your film is shot entirely in natural light, don’t apply for the Eastern Effects grant.
-If you already have completed your shooting, don’t apply for the camera grant from TCS, etc.)
+If you already have completed your shooting, don’t apply for the camera grant from ARRI Rental, etc.)

 Can I be awarded multiple grants for the same project?